WLOC: History

-In 1998, WLOC was acquired by Hart County Communications, while its FM sister station was acquired by Royse Radio of Glasgow.
+On July 28, 1998, WLOC was acquired by Hart County Communications, while its FM sister station was acquired by Royse Radio of Glasgow in March of that year.
 WLOC's current owner, Forbis Communications, acquired the station in December 2003.

-In the mid-2010s, the station launched a low-powered FM translator, W269DD, to simulcast its AM radio programming at 101.7 megahertz.
+In January 2016, Forbis Communications purchased Central City-based low-powered FM translator W278AD from Heartland Ministries.
+A few months later, that translator, which was relocated to Munfordville, was relaunched as W269DD, to simulcast WLOC's AM radio programming at 101.7 megahertz.

 Notable guests at the station

 During the early 1990s, southern rock band The Kentucky Headhunters, originally from neighboring Metcalfe County, Kentucky, made regular appearances on WLOC's local talent program, Chittlin' Time.
 In 1991, the band also recorded a music video for their hit single, Chittlin' Time, at the station's studio.